Tremainm/AStarAlgorithm/README.md

 std::priority_queue, CompareBySmallestF> open;
 ```

 This works, but it adds an extra type that exists solely to describe how `OpenNode` values should be ordered.
 Since ordering by `f` is the only natural way to compare two `OpenNode` values anyway, it makes more sense to define that comparison directly on the struct with `operator>` and use the standard `std::greater<OpenNode>`.
 The intent is clearer, there is less code, and `std::greater` is immediately recognisable as "smallest first" to any C++ programmer reading the code.
-It also made more sense
+It also made more sense to use operator overloading as we were learning how to create and use these in our lab sessions.

 **Preconditions use `assert` instead of repeated guard clauses:**